egonw/bacting/README.md

 ## How to cite

-If you use this software, please cite the [Bioclipse 2 paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-397).
+Pending a Bacting publication (under review), if you use this software, please cite the most recent [Bioclipse paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-397).

 A paper about Bacting has been writing and available from [paper/paper.md](paper/paper.md).